EddieJIV/Lab-Architecture-Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 <img width="700" height="700" alt="VNet create final" src="https://github.com/user-attachments/assets/a2b7db49-972c-4dc8-92ea-c301d23d63b1" />

+- Again, double check to make sure you've put the Vnet in our newly created Resource Group, and verify it is in the same region as the Resource group.
-- When prompted, click create one last time.
+- Once you've done so, click create one last time.
 - Next, we are going to create our Domain Controller Virtual Machine.

 <img width="700" height="700" alt="DC1 Create" src="https://github.com/user-attachments/assets/7db8ff67-17a6-4fc1-bcea-1ef9f8a59b02" />